s-a-ha/h-ai-der/README.md

 **Achievements**
 ----------------

-* Developed a state-of-the-art generative model that created realistic images from scratch
-* Built a deep learning model that accurately predicted sentiment from text data with high precision
+* Most recently, procured small neural processors and cameras, then fitted the hardware to an edge devices with a small processor and a limited 8GB of RAM.
+Succesfully ran pre-trained Deep Learning models such as YOLO to perform tasks such as object detection, pose estimation, and image segmentation, locally on the edge device.

 **Current AI Interests**

-* Computer vision to detect objects in real-time video feeds and quantizing models to deploy them on IOT devices, for use in supply chain and logistics.
+* Computer vision to preprocess data and run models to detect objects in real-time video feeds.
+Quantizing models to deploy them on edge devices, for use industrial use.
+* Creating custom agentic solutions - especially for inventory, logistics, and transportation systems using tools like langchain ,langflow, and llamaindex.
+* Developing ethical and secure AI systems that can be tested for production scenarios.

 **Get in Touch**
 --------------